daz4126/Nanny-State/README.md

 You can see finished app and code on [CodePen](https://codepen.io/daz4126/pen/zYwZjWw).

-Start by importing the two functions that we need:
+Start by importing the relevant functions:

 ```javascript
 import { Nanny, html } from 'nanny-state'